appsody/website/content/docs/stacks/build-and-test.md

     ```
     docker build -t <org-name>/<stack-id> -t <org-name>/<stack-id>:<tag> -f Dockerfile-stack .
     ```

     You now have access to the stack image to use and test locally.

     **Note:** The local image should be tagged with the desired release.
-The tag value is usually the the major and minor version of the stack, e.g. `appsody/nodejs-express:0.2`.
+The tag value is usually the major and minor version of the stack, e.g. `appsody/nodejs-express:0.2`.
 If you do not specify the tag value, it will tag it as the latest version, e.g. `appsody/nodejs-express:latest`.

 3. Set an environment variable to use locally created image:
     ```